Appendix B — Setting up Git and GitHub

 • You should now have updated versions of R, RStudio, and your current packages.

-• You should have a version of Git (>= 2.45.0) on your computer that is configured for your use.
-Check with git version in the terminal pane.
+• You should have a version of Git (>= 2.52.0) on your computer that is configured for your use.
+Check the version with git --version in the terminal pane.

 • You should have a working GitHub account and be able to store a credential in your computer’s credential manager.